-Mural three is still just the two of us which is wonderful.
+Mural three is still just the two of us.
 Equal time is spent out in the bush looking at Dreamtime sites.
-The old Jangala has brought in two other people, not to paint, but to instruct how to paint two of the dreamings, as all the dreamings on the tank belong to this area.
+Jangala has brought in two other people, not to paint, but to instruct how to paint two of the dreamings, as all the dreamings on the tank belong to this area.
 There is still much talk by the larger group of men before a new dreaming is painted.

-Two older women started this week … it was the first time they had seen a sewing machine work, let alone use one.
+Two older women started this week … it was the first time they had seen a sewing machine, let alone use one.

 Strong winds all week, much dust, only one day’s mural painting.
-Painted the Parma dreaming, Parma being the flying ant of which we have made the puppet.
+Painted the Parma dreaming, Parma being the flying ant.
 So mural three continues.
 Banners have been with the now three older women … They have much more knowing than the young.
 They have all started a second banner.

-I work at the school each morning with Colin whose class is putting together a play making large-scale creatures out of bamboo and paper …
+I work at the school each morning with the class is putting together a play with the large-scale creatures out of bamboo and paper we made

-I feel for me to work further in Lajamanu it is time I need to commit.
-My last weekend was spent giving time to people who had given me time.
-This meant things like a morning at an out station watching the old man, who had worked on the last mural, paint his canvas; taking up a pair of pants; finishing off some Aboriginal flag pillow cases with a woman … I am now a better card player, can spit better, and swear with much more confidence.
+I feel for me to work further in Lajamanu is important to commit too.
+My last weekend has been spent giving time to people who had given me time.
+This meant things like taking up a pairs of pants and finishing off some Aboriginal flag pillow cases.”

 Dance Development Office: Sarah Calver